spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 weight: 2
 ---

-If you don't use a front end framework, you can make use of the `x-medialibrary-upload` and `x-media-library-collection` Blade components to handle uploads.
+If you don't use a front end framework, you can make use of the `x-medialibrary-attachment` and `x-media-library-collection` Blade components to handle uploads.

 ## Getting started

 The Blade components that handle uploads leverage [Livewire](https://laravel-livewire.com) under the hood.
 That's why you must follow [Livewire's installation instructions](https://laravel-livewire.com/docs/installation) as well.

 ## Handling a single upload

-You can use `x-medialibrary-upload` to upload a single file.
+You can use `x-medialibrary-attachment` to upload a single file.
 Here's an example:

 ```html
 <form method="POST">